 - 1. Axle nut

 - 2. Drive chain slack adjusting nut

 - 3. Locknut

-- Lift the rear wheel off the ground according to the procedure on page 6-40.
+- Place the motorcycle on the centerstand.

 - 4. Remove the axle nut.

 - Push the wheel forward, and then remove the drive chain from the rear sprocket.

-- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain does not need to be disassembled in order to remove and install the rear wheel. - While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.
+The drive chain does not need to be disassembled in order to remove and install the rear wheel.

+While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.